Thunderhead Mountain: History

-In the years after the Great Smoky Mountains National Park was formed, wooded plants started to reclaim much of the Smokies crest west of Clingmans Dome.
+In the years after the Great Smoky Mountains National Park was formed, trees began to reclaim much of the Smokies crest west of Kuwohi.
 Park strategy at present is to allow Thunderhead to return to its natural state.
-A narrow path is maintained across the top of the mountain for Appalachian Trail thru-hikers.
+A narrow path is maintained across the top of the mountain for Appalachian Trail hikers.

 Access

-The Bote Mountain Trail, with its trailhead on Little River Road, ascends 7 mi to the crest of the Smokies and intersects the Appalachian Trail at Spence Field.
+The Bote Mountain Trail, with its trailhead on Laurel Creek Road, ascends 7 mi to the crest of the Smokies and intersects the Appalachian Trail at Spence Field.
 From Spence Field, it is approximately 2 mi to the summit of Thunderhead.
-The Lead Cove Trail, also beginning on Little River Road (near Cades Cove), offers the shortest access to the summit by bypassing the first 4 mi of the Bote Mountain Trail.
+The Lead Cove Trail, also beginning on Laurel Creek Road (near Cades Cove), offers the shortest access to the summit by bypassing the first 4 mi of the Bote Mountain Trail.
 From the Lead Cove trailhead, it is approximately 7 mi to the summit of Thunderhead.
-The Anthony Creek Trail, rising out of the Cades Cove campground, also bypasses the first 4 mi of the Bote Mountain Trail.
+The Anthony Creek Trail, rising out of the Cades Cove Picnic Area, also bypasses the first 4 mi of the Bote Mountain Trail.
 From the Anthony Creek trailhead, it is approximately 7.5 mi to the summit of Thunderhead.

 While the main summit of Thunderhead is covered in foliage, Rocky Top offers a 360-degree view of the western Smokies.